smoyker2/rsschool-cv/cv.md

 **E-mail:** Smoyker2@gmail.com

-**Briefly About Myself:** My name is Yarosau, i am from Belarus, have an economics degree, before rs-school i half-completed c# courses by EPAM.
+**Briefly About Myself:** My name is Yaroslau, i am from Belarus, have an economics degree, before rs-school i half-completed c# courses by EPAM.

 **Skills and Proficiency:**